 - Settings on the unit are somewhat limited.

 A good friend of mine works for an installer for a big box technology store (I’ll let you guess which one).
-He says, even though a lot of people are truly invested in a Google ecosystem on their smartphones that Eero was flat out the best product they have seen.
+He says, even though a lot of people are truly invested in a Google ecosystem on their smartphones that Eero was flat out the best product they have seen and that they don’t get NEARLY the tech support calls for Eero installations.

 Would I personally recommend it based on that?
 Maybe, but we still have a good long way to go.